palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 ![Wifi to FTDI friend](../assets/images/wifi_programming_ftdi_friend_hooked_up.jpg)

-Now upload using either the Arduino IDE or a custom make solution.
+Now press upload in the Arduino IDE or execute the `make -f makeESPDefault.mk flash` to upload to the shield.